clojurewerkz/machine_head.docs/articles/getting_started.md

 ```

 defines our example app namespace that requires (loads) main Machine
-Head namespace, `langohr.core`.
+Head namespace, `clojurewerkz.machine-head.client`.
 Our namespace will be compiled
 ahead-of-time (so we can run it).

 Clojure applications are compiled to JVM bytecode.
 The `-main`